Skip to content

 Which fats are healthy?

-Which is healthier - saturated or unsaturated fatty acids?
+What is healthier saturated or unsaturated fatty acids?

-Unsaturated fatty acids are considered to be beneficial to health and improve blood lipid levels, while saturated fatty acids are more likely to be harmful to health.
+The unsaturated fatty acids are considered to be beneficial to health and improve blood lipid levels, while the saturated fatty acids are more likely to be harmful to health.

 Unsaturated fatty acids have either one or more double bonds.
 Monounsaturated fatty acids are, for example, olive oil or rapeseed oil.
 Polyunsaturated fatty acids are omega-3 and omega-6 fatty acids.